acmerlino1/CV/README.md

 ## Hobbies

-Sewing - dress making and embroidery
+- Sewing - dress making and embroidery
-Yoga - de-stress and manage my mental health Books/Reading
+- Yoga - de-stress and manage my mental health
+- Reading - my favourite book is The Shadow of the Wind, Carlos Ruiz Zafon